 The Future of IoT

-Some experts project that over 75 billion IoT devices will be connected to the internet in 2025.
+The GSMA estimates that by 2030, there will be 75 billion connected IoT devices.
 While no one knows the exact number, we can all agree that the IoT industry will continue to grow and morph with continued innovation.
 With such rapid growth in just over 20 years, there is no telling what the next 5 years could bring to the IoT industry.

 Join the IoT revolution today with Simon IoT.
 Learn more about what makes us the ideal IoT connectivity provider.